-vSphere administrators and operators have begun to move away from the vSphere Web Client in favor of the newer, shiner, and of course faster vSphere Client which is built using HTML5.
+vSphere administrators and operators have begun to move away from the vSphere Web Client in favor of the newer, shiner, and of course faster VMware vSphere Client which is built using HTML5.
 The same goes for the ESXi 6.7 web client when it comes to managing individual hosts.
-Since vSphere Update Manager can make host upgrades so much easier for users, many were hesitant to switch to the vSphere Client until they could do host upgrades from there.
+Since vSphere Update Manager can make host upgrades so much easier for users, many were hesitant to switch to the VMware vSphere HTML5 Client until they could upgrade ESXi using vCenter’s Update Manager from the VMware vSphere Client.
 I can’t say I blame them.
-While host upgrades aren’t an every day occurrence, they are often crucial to any VMware environment when they do, in fact need to happen.
+While upgrading ESXi is not an every day occurrence, ESXi upgrades are often crucial to a VMware environment when they do, in fact need to happen.

 There are some great resources available from VMware to get a quick overview of what is new in vSphere 6.7: